A TOAST TO CYPRIOT OUZO

 CYPRIOT OUZO

-Whilst Ouzo is most commonly associated with Greece, it has been produced in Cyprus for hundreds years and the differences between the Greek and Cypriot versions of the drink are slight, but make all the difference in taste.
-Cyprus Ouzo, like its Greek contemporary, is served chilled and is taken as either a shot or drunk neat.
+Whilst Ouzo is most commonly associated with Greece, it has been produced in Cyprus for hundreds of years.
+The differences between the Greek and Cypriot versions of the drink are slight, but make all the difference in taste.
+Cyprus Ouzo, like its Greek contemporary, is served chilled and is taken as either a shot or drank neat.
 Adding ice causes the drink’s surface to crystallise so instead of ice, it is often mixed with ice-cold water.
-The aniseed based drink is clear so has no colour and it turns a cloudy white with the addition of water and this has come to be known as the ‘Ouzo effect.’
+The aniseed-based drink is clear, so has no colour, and it turns a cloudy white with the addition of water and this has come to be known as the ‘Ouzo effect’.
 Ouzo is also combined with flavoured mixers to create various cocktails of choice.
-The Cypriot version of the drink tends to be smoother and slightly sweeter and maintains a stronger aniseed flavour throughout.
-The drink remains as a popular choice amongst locals, who often enjoy the drink all year round with seasonal fruit or alongside a Cyprus meze or as an after dinner aperitif.
+The Cypriot version of the drink tends to be smoother and slightly sweeter, maintaining a stronger aniseed flavour throughout.
+The drink remains a popular choice amongst locals, who often enjoy the drink all year round with seasonal fruit or alongside a hearty Cyprus meze.
+In some circles, it is also taken as a pre-dinner apertif or an after-dinner digestif.

 OUZO COCKTAILS

-The dry anise flavoured aperitif that is widely enjoyed all over the island gained international recognition with the advent of tourism.
-Tourists from all over the world visiting both Greece and Cyprus were introduced to the unique taste of the drink and as a result, a number of new refreshing cocktails have been created using Ouzo as its main ingredient making the drink even more popular.
-The popularity of Ouzo has also spread into the kitchen and it is often used as an ingredient in cooking, adding a distinctive aniseed flavour to certain Mediterranean dishes.
+The dry anise-flavoured spirit gained international recognition with the advent of tourism.
+Tourists from all over the world, visiting both Greece and Cyprus, were introduced to the unique taste of the drink, and as a result, a number of new refreshing cocktails were created using Ouzo as the main ingredient making the drink even more popular.
+Ouzo has also spread into the kitchen and is often used to add a distinctive aniseed flavour to certain Mediterranean and Cypriot dishes.

 THE BENEFITS OF DRINKING OUZO